TejasReddy9/tsa_finalyr/docs/index.md

 ```

 *   Note:
-> Code in github uses pickled data, so get your hands dirty and dig through how to use pickle.
+> I've used pickled data as these models take a lot of time to run, so get your hands dirty and dig through how to use pickle.
 For reference, I'll add another file to the repo.
 > Cheers!

 ## Using this model for Twitter streaming data